 - Dimensions: 4.72 x 2.4 x 0.55 in.

 - Small degree markings on the device can be hard to read, especially in low light

 Learning orienteering can be a daunting proposition to the uninitiated, and some of the more feature-rich compasses on this list can be intimidating for someone looking to learn to navigate without GPS devices.
 For beginners, we recommend a simple and inexpensive option on which you can learn the basics.

 This orienteering compass from TurnOnSport ($10) has all the features needed for learning compass-and-map navigation without the restrictive cost of higher-end compasses.
 The durable acrylic baseplate sports an adjustable bearing, a compass ruler, a magnifying glass, and a 1:24,000 scale.

 The liquid-filled needle case provides a quick, responsive magnetic north bearing, and the waterproof bearings mean you can use it in any weather.

-This is the most complete compass we’ve seen for $10 — a perfect blend of price point and features to make for learning basic navigational skills with minimal investment.
-At this price, you can upgrade to a more feature-rich compass and keep this as a backup, or buy a dozen and teach a Scout troop as a group.
+This is easily the best compass we’ve seen for the price.
+Offering only the necessary features, it’s equipped to allow you to learn basic navigational skills with minimal investment.
+At this price, you can upgrade to a more feature-rich compass and keep this as a backup, or buy a dozen and teach a scout troop as a group.